Get results. Guaranteed.

 Dylan: Tampa LSAT course instructor

-...as lucidly as possible.
+...effectively, how to adapt my approach in order to reach each individual, and how to explain each concept as lucidly as possible.
 Additionally, my score in the 96th percentile on the GRE (Verbal) reflects my understanding of what it takes to learn material in order to do well on a test.
 I believe that communication between tutor and student is the key to successful learning - no matter the skill, concept, or grade level.
-Taking this into consideration, I strive to connect and communicate with students in the most effective way possible, by...
+Taking...

 Education & Certification